 IMAGE CREDITS Great Chartist Meeting on Kennington Common, 10 April 1848 (detail).
 Photo by William Kilburn.
 Kinki Club, Bologna.
 Photo Graziella Ronchi for Spaghetti Disco, Red Gallery, London, Oct 2016.
 Poster for Sharing Diverse Practices on Common Ground, 10 June 2017 (detail), by Rachel Ara.
 Gabriel Cornelius von Max Monkeys as Judges of Art (detail).
 Oil on canvas, 85 × 107 cm.

-ART&CRITIQUE was a peer-led alternative art education network dedicated to critical engagement with art practice, theory and research.
-It was founded in November 2015 and based at The Field New Cross and Larc in Whitechapel.
+ART&CRITIQUE was a peer-led and volunteer-run alternative art education network dedicated to critical engagement with art practice, theory and research.
+It was founded in November 2015 and based at The Field and LARC.
 We employed collaborative, co-operative and collective models of pedagogy and organisation and fostered alternative models of art education in a series of public events.
-Continue reading ART&CRITIQUE (2015-2019)→

 In November we’re celebrating our first year of self-organised collective action in art education!
 Join us for a drink at the Montague Arms (289 Queen’s Rd, London SE14 2PA) from 9pm on 11 November 2016.
 Earlier on the same day we’re reading Hal Foster’s essay Post-Critical? with Dasha Loyko.
 On 19 November join us on the workshop Critiquing the Crit with Sophie Barr.
 We will deconstruct the art school crit and create our own crit models in a supportive environment.
 On 26 November we’re crawling from Hampstead to Camden Town with Katy Green.
 For more details on these events and other opportunities please read on.